 So; you’ve instructed an architect and worked-out your planning permission.
 Now what?
 The next stage usually involves building regulations; that’s another approval that you are likely to be legally required to obtain for your project.
 Here’s our quick introductory guide to UK building regulations.

-Building regulations are different to planning permission, and you might need both for your project.
+Building regs are different to planning permission, and you might need both for your project.

-Whomever is undertaking the building work will usually bear the responsibility for building regulations compliance; that might be you or a builder you employ.
+Whomever is undertaking the building work will usually bear the responsibility for building regs compliance.
+That might be you or a builder you employ.

 Ultimately, the owner of the building may be served an enforcement notice if any work done falls foul of regulations.
 (This is a legal notice which cannot be ignored and might demand that work is dismantled or corrected).

-To obtain building regulations approval you can choose to call upon your local authority building control department (LABC) or a private approved inspector.
+To obtain building regs approval you can choose to call upon your local authority building control department (LABC) or a private approved inspector.

 Your architect can coordinate this on your behalf, plus any necessary pre-site approval applications.

-Your architect will produce building regulations drawings which are much more detailed than the plans submitted for planning permission.
+Your architect will produce building regs drawings.
+These are much more detailed than the plans submitted for planning permission.
 Expect them to feature construction sections with specifications for things like flooring type, insulation and damp-proof course.

 At this stage your architect may also instruct a structural engineer, sourcing necessary quotes and liaising on the building design.